wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 {: .example }
 “Enter your first name”
 “Your chosen password is too short.
-It must be at least 8 characters.”
+It must be at least 8 characters long.”
 “The expiration date must be in the future.”

 This is far more helpful than a vague generic message.